swadhinbiswas/ls-f/SECURITY.md

 Please do not open public GitHub issues for security problems.

 - Use GitHub’s “Report a vulnerability” (Security Advisory) feature if available for this repository
-- Alternatively, contact the maintainer privately via their GitHub profile (@swadhin-biswas)
+- Alternatively, contact the maintainer privately via their GitHub profile (@swadhinbiswas)

 Provide as much detail as possible:
 - Affected version(s) and environment (OS, shell)